This policy is currently under final review by the Gloucester House Steering Committee (Autumn 2024).

 • Class teachers are responsible for writing annual review reports, linked to previous targets, checking statements and setting future targets, in consultation with other Gloucester House staff, parents/carers and outside agencies, as part of the Annual Review meeting.
 Reading and spelling ages are tested at Annual Reviews.

-• Parent workers, therapists, educational psychologist and, where relevant, Gloucester House Psychiatrist/OT & SaLT are responsible for writing Annual Review reports.
+• Case-Coordinators, therapists, educational psychologist and, where relevant, Gloucester House Psychiatrist/OT & SaLT are responsible for writing Annual Review reports.

 • Staff are responsible for ensuring that reports are given to Gloucester House’s Administrative Manager at least 3 weeks before the Annual Review meeting.